micropython/micropython/docs/reference/packages.rst

 1. Python modules and packages are turned into distribution package archives, and published at the Python Package Index (PyPI).
 2. `upip` package manager is used to install a distribution package on a `MicroPython port` with networking capabilities.
-You can run upip on your microcontroller or your Unix port.
-3. For ports without networking capabilities, an "installation image" can be prepared on the Unix port.
-You can also install packages to your development environment (a Unic\MacOs\Winows Port) then transfer the code to your device. see: `Cross-installing packages`_
+3. For ports without networking capabilities, an "installation image" is prepared on the Unix\Mac\Windows Port (the dev environment) then copied to your device. see: `Cross-installing packages`_
 4. For low-memory ports, the installation image can be frozen as the bytecode into MicroPython executable, thus minimizing the memory storage overheads.